Haliburton Forest: Fishing

 Several of the lakes within the park are home to native brook trout and lake trout.
 Four lakes (Stocking Lake, Dutton, No Name Lake, Wildcat Lake) are naturally reproducing Brook Trout lakes.

 There are also several bass fisheries within the forest.

 Wolf Centre

 The Wolf Centre opened in July 1996 to the general public and is home to a pack of five timber wolves (Canis lupus).
 Within the 61000 m2 enclosure (one of the largest in the world), they roam freely.
-Fed on a random schedule (approximately once a week), they can often be found near the viewing area.
-As this is close to both the highest point in the enclosure and the water source, they are often nearby.
+Fed on a random schedule (approximately once a week), they can often be found near the viewing area due to it being close to both the highest point in the enclosure and the wolf's water source.

 Three months prior to the opening, Patricia Wyman, a new employee at the facility, was attacked by the wolves and died.
 Her body was found wearing nothing and featuring multiple mauling wounds.